andrezaumbelino/andrezaumbelino/README.md

 </p>

 ### 👩🏾‍💻 About Me
 Hi!
-I'm **Andreza Santos**, a **Data Analyst** passionate about turning complex data into actionable insights that drive business performance.
+I'm **Andreza Umbelino**, a **Data Analyst** passionate about turning complex data into actionable insights that drive business performance.
 With a strong background in **business operations and customer success**, I combine analytical thinking with a practical understanding of how data supports real-world decision-making.

 I completed the **Le Wagon Data Science Bootcamp** (360h), where I strengthened my skills in **Python, SQL, and data visualization**.
 Since then, I’ve been focused on developing **BI dashboards, KPI tracking systems, and analytics workflows** to improve efficiency and optimize processes.